swiftcicd/swift-cicd/README.md

 > Note: This project is in its very early stages.
 Feel free to use it and submit issues with questions or ideas.
 Pull requests may or may not be accepted while the basic infrastructure is still under active development.

 SwiftCICD is a CI/CD scheme written in Swift that leverages the Swift ecosystem.
+It is designed to run on different CICD platforms.
+The only supported platform currently is GitHub Actions.
+Support for other platforms will be added in the future.

 ## Getting Started